 Pumpkin and Low Carb Eating

 Pumpkin is a type of winter squash, and it’s technically a fruit.
-In many recipes a little bit of pumpkin goes a long way, which makes it easy to fit pumpkin into a low carb lifestyle.
+In many recipes a little bit of pumpkin goes a long way, which makes it easy to fit pumpkin into a low carb or keto lifestyle.

 How Many Carbs are in Canned Pumpkin?